freerange/pair-programming-presentation/presentation.md

 * Coding Standards
 * 40-hour Week
 * Testing
-* Metaphor
+* (Metaphor)
 * **Simple Design**

-^ The pairs are working within a **simple design**, so they can both understand what is going on.
+^ The pairs are working within a simple design, so they can both understand what is going on.

 ---